sendwithus/vic-startup-jobs/link_checker/README.md

 The return code will represent the total number of potential issues flagged - if 2 links don't resolve and another 5 links 404, the return code will be 7.
 This doesn't exactly follow standard POSIX return code paradigms, but should be good for our use cases - zero still represents success with no errors.

+If a line in the log mentioned something about a **CURLcode**, it's referring to the error codes of cURL itself.
+The complete list can be found in [cURL's documentation](https://curl.haxx.se/libcurl/c/libcurl-errors.html).
+These errors are related to the link being checked, not this script.

 Modes
 ---------